MOLD REMOVAL IN EASTON

 To protect our technicians from harm, they are outfitted in personal protective equipment (PPE), including goggles, gloves, plastic booties, full-body hazmat suits, and masks.
 Our technicians can use several approaches to remove the mold from your Easton home; each requires a full assessment of your home’s unique situation.
 However, some standard mold removal practices include scrubbing the area with a wire brush and using non-toxic, antimicrobial, and antifungal agents to clean the area.

 The air is then treated with a biocide to protect against future mold growth.
 Negative air vacuums and air scrubbers with HEPA filters are used to remove airborne mold particles, clean the indoor air, and prevent cross-contamination of other rooms.
 Various blasting measures may be used for mold in tight spots where wire brush removal is difficult.
 While blasting methods cause airborne particles, they are especially good at quickly removing mold from materials with little harm.

 Once the removal is complete, our technicians will provide you with a comprehensive report of the process.
 We recommend discouraging mold regrowth and any materials that may need to be remediated and replaced.
 At Connecticut Mold, we pride ourselves on helping our neighbors restore their Easton homes to pre-mold conditions for safer, healthier homes.
 Call us today for your mold removal project.

-Do you have questions about mold in your Trumbull home?
+Do you have questions about mold in your Easton home?
 Contact the qualified, experienced, licensed experts at Connecticut Mold—we’re happy to answer any questions you may have and help you with solutions.
-Additionally, don’t forget to ask about other mold services such as mold assessment, mold testing, mold inspection, mold remediation and dehumidification in Trumbull!
+Additionally, don’t forget to ask about other mold services such as mold assessment, mold testing, mold inspection, mold remediation and dehumidification in Easton!